bsrinath9/Time-Series-Analysis-LSTM/README.md

-# **TIME ELECTRIC POWER CONSUMPTIONT**
+##TIME SERIES ANALYSIS OF HOUSEHOLD ELECTRIC POWER CONSUMPTION

-#1.**ABSTRACT**
+1.**ABSTRACT**

-**Introducti on:** Time Series analysis is “an ordered sequence of values of a variable at equally spaced time intervals.”
+**Introduction:** Time Series analysis is “an ordered sequence of values of a variable at equally spaced time intervals.”
 It is used to understand the determining factors and structure behind the observed data, choose a model to forecast, thereby leading to better decision making.

 The Time Series Analysis is applied for various purposes, such as: